saitamasahil/Pixel-Launcher-Extended/README.md

 ### Quick Search Bar not opening
 Make sure your rom has proper GApps.
 Also if your rom doesn't have Google App then download it from play store.

-### Pixel Launcher Extended not showing in default home settings or no launcher showing after flashing PLE
+### Pixel Launcher Extended is not showing in default home settings or no launcher showing after flashing PLE
 Uninstall updates of the Pixel Launcher app and reboot your device.
 Make sure PLE isn't in magisk's deny list.

 ## Donation Links